linode/docs/docs/applications/containers/introduction-to-microservices-with-kubernetes-and-gitlab/index.md

 The term *Microservices Application Architecture* is used to describe a method of building large-scale applications through a number of smaller, interlocking, loosely bound services and components.
 Every one of these services are referred to as a **microservice** since they are a smaller modular service that together build a larger application.

 Consider the architecture of a large online shop or retailer.
-Previously, the most common option for a large scale application would be to use a *Monolithic Application Architecture*, or a large Multitier architecture which deploys an entire application as a single tier or unit.
+Previously, the most common option for a large scale application would be to use a *Monolithic Application Architecture*, or a large Multitier architecture, which deploys an entire application as a single tier or unit.
 Below is a diagram portraying the Monolithic version of this architecture for the online shop:

 ![Monolithic Application](Monilithic.png)

  The *Microservices Application Architecture* is in contrast to the more traditional *Monolithic Application Architecture* that deploys the entire application as a single tier or unit.
-Below is a diagram portraying the same application for our online shop using our Microservices Application Architecture:
+Below is a diagram portraying the same application for our online shop using our microservices application architecture:

 ![Microservice Application](microservice.png)

-We can see that the Microservices application is significantly more divided between several of these different microservices, and builds the same application in a more segmented fashion.
+We can see that the microservices application segments the same application for our online shop by dividing it between several different microservices.

-While the Microservices architecture is a more modern solution than Monolithic architecture, it is important to note that this does not necessarily make it the ideal solution for every use case, and the benefits are best seen in very large applications.
-It can be more difficult to initially set up or transfer over to a microservices architecture, for example, since microservices add a few extra layers of complexity to your configuration usually requiring that containers communicate through an internal API.
+While the microservices architecture is a more modern solution than Monolithic architecture, it is important to note that this does not necessarily make it the ideal solution for every use case.
+The benefits are best seen in very large applications.
+It can be difficult to initially set up or transfer existing architecture to a microservices architecture since, for example, microservices add extra layers of complexity to a configuration (usually requiring containers to communicate through an internal API).
 When considering whether or not to use a Microservice architecture for your use case, it's important to keep in mind a number of factors.

-Below is a list of common advantages and disadvantages of a Microservice Application on Kubernetes in comparison to a Monolithic approach:
+Below are common advantages and disadvantages of a microservice application on Kubernetes in comparison to a Monolithic approach:

 ### Advantages

 -   Each service has the potential to be scaled and claim resources independently.
-This means that the overall resources that your application requires can potentially be significantly reduced overall, and gives each component an independent lifecycle.
+This means that the overall resources your application requires can potentially be significantly reduced, with each component given an independent lifecycle.
 -   Having multiple independent services means that if one breaks, it is not as likely to bring down your entire application.
 This will usually increase your application's overall fault tolerance.
 When relying on third parties, it can help to mitigate potential issues that may be outside of your direct control.
 - Independent services are often easier to understand as smaller pieces than a large overarching monolithic app.
-Developers have the ability to work on a specific service or services without being as dependent on the configuration of the application as a whole, often saving development time for large scale applications and allowing developers to choose a language of their choice for any given component.
+Developers in microservices architecture can work on a specific service or services without being as dependent on the configuration of the application as a whole; this often saves development time for large scale applications and allows developers to choose a language of their choice for any given component.

 ### Disadvantages

 - Nearly all of the benefits of a microservices application increase in tandem with the size of the application as a whole.
-If the application itself is small, the additional services that a microservices application requires can create a situation where your application becomes more difficult to understand instead of decreasing the complexity with little additional benefit.
+If the application itself is small, the added complexity of a microservices application may come with little additional benefit.
-- Migrating from a different form of architecture to a Microservices architecture can be time consuming and difficult.
-This may not make it justified as a short term solution for a legacy application.
+- Migrating from a different form of architecture to a microservices architecture can be time-consuming and difficult, and potentially not justifiable as a short-term solution for legacy applications.
 - Each instance of a service must be configured and monitored independently.
-- Microservice applications often implement newer technology that may not be well understood by members of a team.
+- Microservice applications often implement newer technology that may not be well understood by team members.

 ## Why Microservices on Kubernetes?

 [Kubernetes](https://kubernetes.io/) is a powerful modern container orchestration tool that brings a number of additional advantages to a microservices application.
 Since microservices are best run in containers, Kubernetes handles much of the creation of and communication between your hardware and the microservices that reside within.
-Kubernetes can automatically re-create microservices when a failure is detected, and automatically scale your infrastructure to meet any demands on your application and it's individual corresponding microservices.
+Kubernetes can automatically recreate microservices when a failure is detected, and automatically scale your infrastructure to meet any demands on your application and it's individual corresponding microservices.
 Kubernetes also has the added benefit of supporting the replication of your microservices applications, making your application highly available as a whole, or even just in it's most necessary parts.

-The architecture of a Kubernetes Microservices Application will also include the addition of replication for individual services within [pods](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-3-objects/#pods).
+The architecture of a Kubernetes microservices application will also include the addition of replication for individual services within [pods](/docs/applications/containers/kubernetes/beginners-guide-to-kubernetes-part-3-objects/#pods).

 ## Deploying Gitlab as a Microservices Application

-Now that we know what a Microservices Application is and have a basic understanding of how it works, let's deploy a Microservices application that we can use to further understand these concepts in more depth.
+Now that we have a basic understanding of microservices applications and how they work, let's deploy a microservices application that we can use to further comprehend these concepts in more depth.

 {{< caution >}}
-The Helm chart used in this guide will create a NodeBalancer and 5 Block Storage volumes (90 GB total) on your account, which if applied will be reflected on any future bills for the hours that they're active.
+The Helm chart used in this guide will create a NodeBalancer and five Block Storage volumes (90 GB total) on your account, which, if applied, will be reflected on any future bills for the hours they are active.

 If you remove the resources afterward, you will only be billed for the hour(s) that the resources were present on your account.
 Consult the [Billing and Payments](http://localhost:1313/docs/platform/billing-and-support/billing-and-payments/) guide for detailed information about how hourly billing works and for a table of plan pricing.
 {{< /caution >}}